dart-lang/sdk/runtime/vm/service/service.md

   // The library which contains this class.
   @Library library;

-  // The script which defines this class.
-May be missing for some
-  // classes.
-  @Script script;
+  // The location of this class in the source code.
+  SourceLocation location [optional];

   // The superclass of this class, if any.
   @Class super [optional];